Pfern/ELB17S/NGS.md

 	+
 	#8BCCGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGGEGGGGFGGGGGGGGGGGGGGGGGGGGGGGGGG

 Each base has a quality character associated with it, representing how confidently the machine identified (called) the base.
 The probability of error per base is given as a [Phred score](https://en.wikipedia.org/wiki/Phred_quality_score), calculated from an integer value (Q) derived from the quality character associated to the base.
+The probability of error is given by the Phred score using P(Q)=10^(-Q/10).
 Useful reference values of Q include:
-* Q=10 - 90% accuracy
+* Q=10 - 90% accuracy (0.1 error)
-* Q=20 - 99% accuracy
+* Q=20 - 99% accuracy (0.01 error)
-* Q=30 - 99.9% accuracy
+* Q=30 - 99.9% accuracy (0.001 error)
-* Q=40 - 99.99% accuracy
+* Q=40 - 99.99% accuracy (0.0001 error)

 Although there's theoretically no limit, Q usually goes up to around 40 in recent illumina machines.